GorginZ/website/content/page/literary/january-2022-readings.md

 transcendental logic is thinking builds upon itself, build deeper and deeper understanding of the object.

-The most primary level of reasoning we natively pocess. neither obesrvable or quantifiable -> like space or time?
+The most primary level of reasoning we natively posses, neither observable or quantifiable -> like space or time?

 Week Two: Relative ethical life and the antinomies of sociological thought